oracle-livelabs/common/gitlab-workshop/getstarted/getstarted.md

 ### Objectives

 - Create an Oracle Cloud Free Tier account
-- Sign in to your Oracle Cloud account account
+- Sign in to your Oracle Cloud account
 - Signup for a trial GitLab account

 ### Prerequisites